Stronger With Every Step

 The Callum & Jake Robinson Foundation is empowering athletes with diabetes—because every young person deserves the chance to compete without limits.

 Callum Robinson, one of our namesakes, was a passionate athlete and a Type 1 diabetic who never let his diagnosis stop him from excelling on and off the field.
-His story inspires our commitment to ensure that diabetes is never a barrier to athletic potential.
-Today, more than 37 million Americans live with diabetes, and young athletes navigating this condition need targeted support, resources, and role models to show them what’s possible.
+He inspires our commitment to ensure that diabetes is never a barrier to athletic potential.

 Phase 1: Laying the Foundation